gervanna/100daysofcode/LOG.md

 ## FoTW - #5
 *01/06/21*

 Working through module 2 of IBM skills course.
 Started working on another flow chart today.
 The goal for the next 4 - 6 weeks is reading more content and I want to dive into [Automate the Boring Stuff with Python](https://automatetheboringstuff.com).

+## FoTW - #6
+*01/07/21*

+Finished module 2 of IBM skills course.
+You'd think that since I made a Hangman game on day 7, ages ago, I'd be able to do one now on my own.